A History of the Peninsular War: About the seven volumes

 This seven-volume history is described as appealing, scholarly, thorough, and definitive.
 The author does acknowledge politics and diplomacy throughout, but the main narrative focus is on military events.
 Additionally, human beings on the field are the focus rather than military units "with numerical designations."
 The books present equal analysis to all the powers involved in the seven-year conflict.
 Many of the important actors and decision makers in the armies of Spain, Portugal, the United Kingdom and the First French Empire are included.
 Oman's writing style is late Victorian, cleverly humorous, and genial in places, demonstrating a facility for story-telling.
 Meanwhile, he ensures the pertinent facts of the many covered events are presented.

 Regarding scholarship, Oman went "through everything available" and then dug for more, discovering diaries, memoirs, military dispatches, general orders, "parliamentary papers", filed newspapers, pertinent national archives, and so on.
 He personally reconnoitered relevant geographical areas enabling him to give first-hand descriptions of the topography.
 Also, Oman's "studies of personalities and their thought processes, [has revealed] the depth of his research."

 Oman is widely perceived as unbiased with his coverage.
 In fact, one of his main objectives for writing this history was to counter Sir William Napier's seemingly flawed recounting of events in Napier's own six-volume work, History of the War in the Peninsula and the South of France from the Year 1807 to the Year 1814 (published 1828-1840) Oman perceived Napier's account as heavily biased, exaggerating Spanish defeats and minimizing Spanish successes, while also diminishing entrenched Spanish resistance which frustrated the Duke of Wellington.
-Interestingly, Napier had a high regard for Napoleon while at the same time being critical of the Spanish.
+Napier had a high regard for Napoleon while at the same time being critical of the Spanish.
 Oman also stated that another reason for creating his historical account was the very large amount of source material that had become available since the publication of Napier's work.